The New Twitter Features for 2016

 Retweeting and Quoting Yourself – The retweet button can now be used on your own posts.
 This will allow you to retweet or quote yourself to share an update or bring attention to a particularly good message you’ve had in the past.

 These new Twitter features will increase the attractiveness of using Twitter for marketers looking to use the platform as an advertising vehicle.
 Advertisers can look forward to using eye-catching images or videos in their posts without losing character spaces desperately needed to compel the click-through conversion to an off-site destination.

 The ability for marketers to utilize additional @mentions will make group discussions more straightforward because users no longer have to be overly concerned with their character limits.

 Businesses can benefit from the additional space particularly when reaching out for customer support or outreach.
-The inherent risk coalesces in how products, services and social media users shift their usage potentially.
-This can cause an increase in signal-to-noise ratio as they flood the system attempting to take full advantage of being able to reach multiple users at once with the same messages or responses.
+The inherent risk coalesces in how products, services, and social media users shift their usage potentially.
+This can cause an increase in the signal-to-noise ratio as they flood the system attempting to take full advantage of being able to reach multiple users at once with the same messages or responses.

 Don’t Be Afraid of Change

 Enduring change is paramount to the survival of any technology company, and Twitter is getting in front of users who may be demanding more of the service while keeping in the spirit of its initial purpose.

 The changes outlined were far less severe than initial reports indicated, which hinted at a drastic increase to a 1000-character limit.
 Although the idea of expanded tweets is still up in the air, we could still see some more dramatic changes leading into 2017 at the pace that new Twitter features are being added this year.